Dallas Braden: Professional career

-The Oakland Athletics drafted Braden out of Texas Tech in the 24th round of the 2004 MLB Draft.

 Minor League Baseball

-In 2004, Braden began the season with at Class A Short Season Vancouver Canadians.
+The Oakland Athletics selected Braden out of Texas Tech in the 24th round of the 2004 MLB draft.
+In 2004, Braden began the season with the Class A Short Season Vancouver Canadians.
 He made eight relief appearances, picking up a pair of victories and was promoted to the Class A Kane County Cougars and pitched exclusively as a starter.
 He made five starts for Kane County, and posted a 2–1 record.

 In 2005, Braden split the season between the Class A-Advanced Stockton Ports and the Double-A Midland RockHounds.
 He posted a 6–0 record for the Ports, and a 9–5 mark for the RockHounds.
 His composite total of 15 wins led all A's minor league pitchers and earned him Pitcher of the Year honors for the Athletics organization.
 He underwent shoulder surgery in the 2005–06 offseason.
 At the beginning of his minor league career, Braden was known for throwing the screwball; he abandoned it shortly after his shoulder surgery.

 Braden began the 2006 season on a rehabilitation assignment with the rookie league Arizona League Athletics.
 He made six starts, going 2–0 and moved up to Stockton, where was also 2–0 with a 6.23 ERA.
 He was promoted to Double-A Midland where he made one start, giving up six runs in 3 1/3 innings pitched while receiving a no decision.
 His composite 2006 numbers were: 4–0 record, 4.10 ERA, 55 strikeouts and eight walks in 37 1/3 innings of work.

+Braden began the 2007 season in Double-A Midland and was promoted to the Triple-A Sacramento River Cats after one start.

 Oakland Athletics

-2007

-Braden began 2007 in Double-A Midland and was called up to the Triple-A Sacramento River Cats after one start.
-When Rich Harden got hurt on April 23, he was called up to the majors to replace him.
-On April 24, 2007, Braden made his first major league start and picked up the win against the Baltimore Orioles.
+When Rich Harden got hurt on April 23, the Athletics promoted Braden to the majors to replace him.
+On April 24, Braden made his first major league start and picked up the win against the Baltimore Orioles.
 He went 1–8 that season for Oakland, pitching 72 1/3 innings across 20 games (14 starts) with 55 strikeouts and 26 walks.